 When is a Police Certificate not suitable?
-In some circumstances, a particular type of screening is necessary in order to comply with legislation or regulation, for example, child-related employment screening is required if the person will be working with children (in which case, additional sources of information are considered in addition to the information contained in a Police Certificate).
-In this circumstance, a Police Certificate will not sufficient.
+In some circumstances, a particular type of screening is necessary in order to comply with legislation or regulation.
+For example, child-related employment screening is required if the person will be working with children, in which case, additional sources of information are considered in addition to the information contained in a Police Certificate.
+In these circumstances, a Police Certificate will not be sufficient.

-Free of charge screening for volunteers through SA Police
+Free of charge police checks through SA Police